 The Instructor Productivity Problem

-But here you are, every semester or cohort: answering the same student questions about syllabus, grading, deadlines and office hours (sometimes the same question from twenty students in one week), writing feedback on assignments that all hit the same handful of strengths and growth areas (just for different students), drafting late-work replies and extension requests and "please follow the syllabus" responses that all say similar things in slightly different tones, sending the same welcome email and week-one logistics to every new cohort, reminding students about deadlines and exams every term, and replying to enrollment questions, refund requests and pre-purchase inquiries (for online course creators) that all follow predictable patterns.
-Every minute spent re-typing is a minute you're not lesson planning, creating content, doing research or actually engaging with the students who need real conversation.
+You became an instructor to teach — not to spend half your week typing variations of the same fifteen messages.
+But here you are, every semester or cohort: answering the same student questions about syllabus, grading, deadlines and office hours (sometimes the same question from twenty students in one week), writing feedback on assignments that all hit the same handful of strengths and growth areas (just for different students), drafting late-work replies and extension requests and “please follow the syllabus” responses that all say similar things in slightly different tones, sending the same welcome email and week-one logistics to every new cohort, reminding students about deadlines and exams every term, and replying to enrollment questions, refund requests and pre-purchase inquiries (for online course creators) that all follow predictable patterns.
+Every minute spent re-typing is a minute you’re not lesson planning, creating content, doing research or actually engaging with the students who need real conversation.
 And by the fortieth feedback comment of the evening, the comments get shorter and the students who get graded last get worse feedback than the ones graded first.

 How Slashit Works for Instructors